ramijellali/COVID-19-Data-Analysis/README.md

-# COVID-19 Data Analysis in India: Insights, Trends, and Recommendations
+# COVID-19 Data Analysis in India: Insights, Trendss, and Recommendations

 ## Table of Contents
 1. [Introduction](#introduction)